8 Crucial Steps for UK Company

 First, you need to create a business plan and decide which company structure is best suited for your business.
-Once everything got sorted you will need to follow these steps for the UK company setup:
+Once everything is sorted you will need to follow these steps for the UK company formation:

 1. Choose a company name: